limabitr/ViniciusLima/README.md

   My name is Vinícius, I'm from Brazil, I'm 19 and I am passionate about computing as a whole and the learning it has provided me.
 It all starts over the impact of technology on people's lives.
 It's a differentiated area and I can prove it with the definition that I give to the computing universe: an area aimed at finding useful solutions for other areas, an important cog in our world.

   Well, because it's a universe that I'm passionate about, everything is incredible, practical, creative, inspiring, but I learned that focus is necessary to achieve efficient results and, therefore, CyberSecurity is an area that I am most interested and passionate about.
 ### Finally, I believe in the individual and group capacity of human beings to change the world, impact people around them and those impact others and so on.
-It is methodical, it takes time, but it is possible to make a difference wherever I am, as much as professional or person or my dream.
+It is methodical, it takes time, but it is possible to make a difference wherever I am, as much as professional or person.
+This is my dream.

 ---
 # Sobre mim